Explore Majors, Minors, Concentrations and More

 The B.A. in International Affairs major requires you to choose and complete a concentration.
 (The B.S. in International Affairs requires a concentration or second major/double degree.)
 Below are some resources for you to begin to explore each concentration.

 Find information about each concentration on our website.
-Click on the titles to see a brief description, then click “learn more” for the full course list in the Bulletin.
+When you click on the title of a concentration, you will find a brief description, a short video with additional information and a link to "learn more" that will lead to you to the full course list in the Bulletin.

 New!
 Gender in International Affairs Concentration